bmedicke/bmedicke.github.io/_posts/2021-05-11-quantum-cryptography.md

   - security
 ---

+## the project

+The goal of this project is to demonstrate quantum-cryptography-based one-time pad communication via the BB84 protocol using a non-single photon source.

 ## quantum key distribution

-The basic order of events are the following two steps:
+The basic order of events for the BB84 protocol are the following two steps:

-1. generating a one time pad between Alice and Bob
+1. generate a one time pad between Alice and Bob
-2. then checking if anybody was eavesdropping
+2. check if anybody was eavesdropping

 ---

-* after sharing the key a test is performed:
-  * if anybody was listening the key is discarded
-  * if not they now have a new key to communicate with
-* the reason why this works is because **any measurement on a quantum object leaves a trace**
+After sharing the key a test is performed: if anybody was listening the key is discarded, if not they now have a new key to communicate with.
+The reason why this works is because **any measurement on a quantum object leaves a trace**.
-  * it is impossible to read information traveling over a quantum channel without perturbing it
+It is impossible to read information traveling over a quantum channel without perturbing it.

 ### BB84 protocol

-* this scheme can use any quantum object with a two value observeable
+The BB84 scheme can use any quantum object with a two value observable.
-* in practice the quantum object is the **polarization of a photon** (quantum optics)
+In practice the quantum object is the **polarization of a photon** (quantum optics).

 #### prerequisites Alice